Continuation… final part.

 -Loving.
 It is motivated by love for God and love for our fellow man.

 -Respectiful.
-It is built from a foundation of understanding those around us and respecting them enough to hear what they have to say.
+It is built from a foundation of understanding those around us and respecting them enough to hear, and value, what they have to say.

 -Lived.
-It is not a thing we say but a life we live.
-The things we say are to be consistent with our lives.
+It is not, first of all, a thing we say but a life we live.
+The things we say are to be consistent with our lives, and provide context to our behavior.

 -Knowledgeable.
 We are sharing God’s truth, and speaking of Christ’s love and faithfulness.
 This is not a series of verses, it is our own testimony in Christ.